Express yourself and expand your knowledge

 BHASVIC TV FOOTAGE

-As part of the development of our "Futures Framework" employability programme we offered all students the chance to get involved in the NCS Social Action Programme in the Autumn Term.
-This was part of a subsidised government initiative and is open to everyone, but is particularly useful for students
+As part of the development of our “Futures Framework” employability programme we are once again offering all students the chance to get involved in the NCS Action programme during the Autumn term (second year students need to be under 18 for Phase 1).

 veterinary science etc.), Oxbridge, public services (teaching, police, youth work etc.), health & social care, sports leadership, environment work - but any student is welcome.

-The project ran across the Autumn term in three main phrases and included a 4-day residential and development of your own team project, making a positive impact on the local community.
-Watch this space to see feedback from students and parents who took part in this.
+The project runs across the Autumn term in three main phrases and includs a 4-day residential and development of your own team project, making a positive impact on the local community

 The BHASVIC progression event provides all our A1 students with guided time and expertise to help them consider their options on leaving BHASVIC.
 The programme follows the tutorial pathway options students chose for their A2 year via the A1-A2 transfer process they completed in March.